Website Manager

 For ages 4 to 6

-- BILL attempts to keep team roster sizes to under 12 players; but can only do this with sufficient volunteer Managers/Head Coach and Assistant Coaches.
+We try to keep team roster sizes under 12 players, but can only do this with sufficient volunteer Managers/Head Coach and Assistant Coaches

-- Teams typically have one evening practice during the week.
+- Teams typically have one game per week on Saturday

-- Games are typically Saturdays at Strawberry Field or Battle Point..
+- Games are typically played at Strawberry Hill Park or Battle Point Park

 Uniforms

-•If you need cleats, there is a used cleat locker at the Parks Department.
-Please call Parks @ 842-2306 to inquire.
+- If you need cleats, there is a used cleat locker at the Parks Department.
+Please call Parks @ 206-842-2306 to inquire.

 “A" Baseball

-For ages 6 (if they have done T ball previously) and 7
+For ages 6 (with previous Tee ball experience) and 7

-- Team selection by Player Agent Placement but can incorporate friend request.
+Team selection by Player Agent Placement but can incorporate a friend request

 Typical skill level: Can make contact with a pitched ball some of the time.
 Can throw and catch the ball, but only inconsistently.
 Simple baseball rules and positioning are understood.

-•If you need cleats, there is a used cleat locker at the Parks Department.
-Please call Parks @ 842-2306 to inquire.
+- If you need cleats, there is a used cleat locker at the Parks Department.
+Please call Parks @ 206-842-2306 to inquire.

 “AA” Baseball